-Employees have the right of appeal against any disciplinary sanction given at any stage of the formal process.
+You have the right of appeal against any disciplinary sanction given at any stage of the formal process.

-Any employee who wishes to appeal a sanction should do so in writing within seven calendar days of the receipt of a decision letter to the person named in the letter.
-The employee's letter to lodge the appeal should include the grounds for appeal.
-Examples of reasons to appeal include, breach of procedure, disciplinary penalty too severe, new evidence has come to light or all of the above reasons
+If you wish to appeal a sanction you should do so in writing within 7 calendar days of the receipt of a decision letter to the person named in the letter.
+Your letter to lodge the appeal should include the grounds for appeal.
+Examples of reasons to appeal include, breach of procedure, disciplinary penalty too severe, new evidence has come to light or all of the above reasons.

-If the employee is appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
-Therefore, during the appeal stage the employee will remain dismissed from the school.
+If you are appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
+Therefore, during the appeal stage you will remain dismissed from us.

-Where an appeal against dismissal is not upheld, the date of termination will remain at the date on which the employee was originally dismissed.
+Where an appeal against dismissal is not upheld, the date of termination will remain at the date on which you were originally dismissed.

-If the appeal is successful, the employee will be reinstated with no loss of continuity of service or pay or any other detriment.
+If the appeal is successful, you will be reinstated with no loss of continuity of service or pay or any other detriment.